This chapter considers particular features of construction disputes that impact on the organisation of arbitral proceedings.

 Having established the state of the work, it is next necessary to establish whether the work carried out is defective.
 In many cases, the defects will be obvious.
 However, this is not always the case.
 One obvious example is where the dispute is over the design life of a structure.
 It will not necessarily be obvious on inspection that the design life of a structure is less than the specification.
 Expert evidence would be required to establish the defect.

 Finally, even if the defect has been established, the extent of the damage suffered by the defect needs to be assessed.
 Even if the defect is obvious (or is admitted), disputes may nevertheless arise regarding the extent and necessity of the required remedial work.
 One recent example of precisely such a dispute in the UK is Costain Limited v.
-Tarmac Holdings Limited,10 a case involving the supply of concrete to be used in the construction of a concrete safety barrier on a motorway.
+Tarmac Holdings Limited, a case involving the supply of concrete to be used in the construction of a concrete safety barrier on a motorway.
 It was admitted that the concrete supplied was defective.
-The only dispute was whether the concrete could be repaired or whether complete replacement of the barrier was required: a dispute that could only be resolved by expert evidence.
+The only dispute was whether the concrete could be repaired or whether complete replacement of the barrier was required.
+This is a dispute that could only be resolved by obtaining expert evidence.

 Many disputes involve multiple defects.
-In order to deal with such disputes, tribunals often order that the parties prepare a Scott Schedule11 listing the defects and allowing each party to identify the issues that arise in respect of each defect, along with the evidence relied upon for each defect.
+In order to deal with such disputes, tribunals often order that the parties prepare a Scott Schedule listing the defects and allowing each party to identify the issues that arise in respect of each defect, along with the evidence relied upon for each defect.

 Delay and disruption claims